SamVerschueren/dynongo/README.md

 db.dropTable('Employee').await(5000).exec();
 ```

-This will poll the status of the table very 5 seconds instead of every second.
+This will poll the status of the table every 5 seconds instead of every second.

 ## Contributors